Skip navigation links

 "Everyone has to eat.
 It was not nearly as cyclical as the automotive sales industry, which made it so attractive to me," said Mike.

-Mike was a wrestler for two years during his time on campus.
+Mike was a student-athlete on the MSU wrestling team for two years during his time on campus.
 Stacey was a member of the Alpha Phi Sorority.
-Even though there was no formal entrepreneurship programming, Stacey would find her calling through modeling at auto shows across the country.
+Since there wasn’t formal entrepreneurship programming at MSU, Stacey would discover a passionfor marketing and branding through participation at auto shows across the country.

 After college, the duo started their career in sales.
 Stacey worked at DTE, and Mike worked for his parents.
 These experiences solidified their resolve to start their own business.